sajjadashrafian02/Diabetic-patient-data-analysis/Diabetic-patient-data-analysis README README.md

 - Integrate deep learning models for more complex analysis.
 - Explore real-time prediction capabilities.

-## Contributing
-Contributions are welcome!
-If you have ideas or improvements, feel free to:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m "Add feature"`).
-4. Push to your branch (`git push origin feature-name`).
-5. Open a pull request.

 ## License
 This project does not have a formal license.
 You are free to use, modify, and share it as needed.